International Applicants and Non-native English Speakers

 Completion of a bachelor’s degree outside of the United States does NOT automatically fulfill the public speaking/international communication, advanced English composition, or social/behavioral science prerequisites.

 English Language Requirements

-Applicable if English is not your first language
+Applicable if English is not your native language

 Taking the PCAT Abroad